-Out of all these challenges, research suggests that revamping the healthcare claims denial management process is one of the top things on the minds of healthcare CFO's in 2016.
+Out of all these challenges, research suggests that revamping the healthcare claims denial management process is one of the top things on the minds of healthcare CFO's.
 At the end of the day, effective denial management can not only provide a boost to your organization's revenue stream and collections rate, but also improve overall patient satisfaction.

 Unfortunately, claims denials by insurers are very common in the healthcare industry, and lead to medical offices losing a large chunk of revenue if the denials are not followed up by frequent appeals.
 Given the fact that more than 30% of the healthcare claims are denied on first submission, it becomes critical to improve denial management!
 In fact, 60% of these claims are never re-submitted again, mostly because of the busy nature of work at a medical practice.
 This in turn results in the practice never getting paid for its services, a harmful habit which in many cases has resulted in smaller practices even going bankrupt!